Sketch (2018 film): Plot

-Sketch steals Kumar's car and ends up in a goose chase with police that ends with Sketch creating a rivalry with Kumar.
+Sketch steals Kumar's car and ends up in a chase with police that ends with Sketch creating a rivalry with Kumar.
 Kumar brings a gang from another state to finish off Sketch and his team, where after one by one, Sketch's friends are killed, and Sketch is confused about who the killer is.

 Later, Sketch is confronted by the boys, who were working along with Sketch in Settu's garage.
-The boys reveal that they planned and killed Sketch's friends out of jealousy to take Sketch's position.
-Sketch forgives them and protects the boys from police by helping them escape, where the film ends with a moral: avoid child labour.
+The boys reveal that they planned and killed Sketch's friends out of jealousy to take Sketch's position and seemingly stab him to death.
+However, Sketch survives and he forgives them and protects the boys from police by helping them escape, where the film ends with a moral: avoid child labour.